 Season 16: Ben Flajnik and Courtney Robertson — BROKE UP in early October 2012.

-Season 17: Sean Lowe and Catherine Giudici got engaged in November 2012 and are still together!
+Season 17: Sean Lowe and Catherine Giudici — STILL TOGETHER after getting engaged in November 2012!

 THE BACHELORETTE STATS